Salal Dam: Siltation

 The silt accumulation has essentially converted the reservoir into an elevated river bed.
 The situation is reported to be alarming and the future of the project uncertain.
 "During winters when water level goes abysmally down, it does not generate much [power]," according to a state official.
 In 2014–2015, the two powerhouses reported producing 3491 million KWH, representing 57% capacity factor.

+Recent developments

+In April 2025, India suspended the Indus Waters Treaty, and used the opportunity to de-silt the Salal dam to some extent.

 Technical parameters

-The original Indian design provided for a 130-metre-high dam up to an elevation of 1627 ft above sea level, a 40 ft gated spillway at the top (between elevations 1560–1600 ft) and six under-sluices at elevation 1365 ft.
+The original Indian design provided for a 130-metre-high dam up to an elevation of 1,627 ft above sea level, a 40 ft gated spillway at the top (between elevations 1,560–1,600 ft) and 6 under-sluices at elevation 1,365 ft.
 The under-sluices would have enabled the 'drawdown flushing' of sediments.
 However, at Pakistan's insistence, the under-sluices were permanently plugged with concrete, and the gates were reduced from 40 ft to 30 ft.
-This meant that the only live storage is between elevations 1570–1600 ft, and the storage below that level has gotten silted up, forming an elevated river bed.
+This meant that the only live storage is between elevations 1,570–1,600 ft, and the storage below that level has gotten silted up, forming an elevated river bed.
 The level of the bed now varies between 477 m and 484 m.